rawadabu/java-script-course/data-structures/README.md

 `const {x: new name, y, z} = arr;`

 ## The Spread Operator (...)
-Its like taking all the elements out of the array, and writing them manually on the new array.
+It's like taking all the elements out of the array, and writing them manually on the new array.
 `const newArr = [1,2,...arr];`

+## Rest Pattern and Parameters
+The rest pattern basically collect the elements that are unused.
+`const [a,b,...others] = [1,2,3,4,5];`